-- 1. Turn off shore power / generator selector on the control panel. - 2.
+- 1. Turn off shore power / generator selector on the aft breaker panel which located in the rudder post compartment. - 2.
 Turn off the dockside breaker. - 3.
 Disconnect the shore power cord from the dockside outlet. - 4.
 Disconnect the shore power cord from the boat's shore power connection. - 5.
 Store your cord in a safe, dry location.